 Composure is the opposite of reactivity.
 An effective clinician is calm and serene; this promotes healing while reducing client anxiety.
 Moreover, it’s essential to remain calm in a crisis or with trauma work.
 Reactivity, on the other hand, is chaotic and ineffective.

 When you react, you lose a small piece of your control.
 The more you react, the more out of control you feel.
 When fully escalated, you give up all your power; you’ve essentially handed it over to the person you’re reacting to.
 Furthermore, when emotions are heightened, the logical part of your brain becomes less active.
 You’re driven by your emotions.

-Similarly, it’s to your benefit to remain calm when talking to a customer service rep. If you get angry or upset, you lose effectiveness.
+Similarly, it’s to your benefit to remain calm when talking to a customer service rep. When playing hardball, it’s difficult to keep your cool.
+If you get angry or upset, you lose effectiveness.
 Research indicates that when negotiating, people dealing with angry counterparts are more likely to walk away from the deal.
 Expressing anger has limited effectiveness when employed as a negotiation strategy.
 If you happen to anger the customer service rep, you won’t end up getting what you want, at least according to one study.